edespino/cloudberry-site/docs/advanced-analytics/directory-tables.md

 ### Upload file into directory table

-After uploading a file to a directory table, Cloudberry Database manages the file's upload to local storage or object storage and stores the file's metadata in the directory table.
-In Cloudberry Database v1.5.3, users cannot directly manage object storage directory files.
+After uploading a file to a directory table, Apache Cloudberry manages the file's upload to local storage or object storage and stores the file's metadata in the directory table.
+In Apache Cloudberry v1.5.3, users cannot directly manage object storage directory files.

 Upload files from local storage to database object storage: